-We now apply this lemma to self-shrinking measures of small entropy. \begin{prop} If $\mu\in\mathcal{SM}_2(3/2)$ has non-compact support, then $\mu=\mu_\Sigma$ where $\Sigma$ is a smooth self-shrinking surface asymptotic at infinity to a regular cone in the strong blow-down sense.
+We now use this lemma together with the fact that the only one-dimensional self-shrinkers are the circle and straight lines, to conclude that any self-shrinking measure on $\Real^3$ with small entropy and non-compact support must be asymptotic to a regular cone.
+The main idea is that the associated Brakke flow to the self-shrinking measure encodes at time $0$ its asympotic behavior.
+The self-similarity of the flow and the non-compact support of the measure imply this is a non-empty cone.
+Lemma \ref{stratificationLem}, the classification of the one-dimensional self-shrinkers and Brakke's regularity theorem ensure it is a regular cone. \begin{prop} If $\mu\in\mathcal{SM}_2(3/2)$ has non-compact support, then $\mu=\mu_\Sigma$, where $\Sigma$ is a smooth self-shrinking surface asymptotic at infinity to a regular cone in the strong blow-down sense.
 In particular, $\Sigma$ has quadratic curvature decay, i.e., for $\xX\in\Sigma$ outside some compact set,

 for some positive constant $C_0$. \end{prop} \begin{proof} First it follows from Proposition \ref{SizesingularProp} that $\mu=\mu_\Sigma$ for a non-compact self-shrinker $\Sigma$.
 Moreover, the entropy bound gives that $\Sigma$ has at most quadratic area growth and thus, by \cite[Theorem 1.3]{CZProper}, $\Sigma$ is proper.